wushigang2/derrick/README.md

 # derrick
-derrick is a software for DNA digital data storage. encoding involves converting digital files into DNA sequences, including randomization, adding CRC64 and RS codes, and then translating into DNA sequences; decoding utilizes soft decision decoding strategies to correct errors and decodes back to the original files.
+_derrick_ is a software program to designed for encoding and decoding arbitrary binary information to and from DNA sequences for DNA digital data storage.
+The encoding process involves converting digital files into DNA sequences, including randomization, adding CRC64 and RS codes, and then translating them into DNA sequences; decoding utilizes soft decision decoding strategies to correct errors and successfully decode the DNA sequences back to the original files.
+Specifically, _derrick_ leverages error-rich patterns through multiple sequence alignments from sequencing readouts for error prediction, enhancing the error-correcting capability.

 # Installation
 ```sh